 With Hetty having got hold of a small Easter egg as a pup last year and now the hot cross buns, Amy is being ultra-cautious at this time of year.

 “I don’t ever want to go through that again,” said Amy.

-Vets Now, the UK’s biggest provider of pet emergency care, treats an average of almost four dogs a week for grape and raisin toxicity — and there is often a spike in cases around Easter because of dogs pinching hot cross buns.
+As the UK’s biggest provider of pet emergency care, we treat an average of almost four dogs a week for grape and raisin toxicity — and there is often a spike in cases around Easter because of dogs pinching hot cross buns.

 The raisins, currants and sultanas in the sweet treats are highly toxic to dogs and nutmeg, which is also a common ingredient, is potentially dangerous due to it containing a hallucinogenic toxin called myristicin.